SocialFinanceDigitalLabs/rtof-data-model-tools/README.md

 # Data Model Tools for the Refugee Transitions Outcomes Fund (RTOF)

 This is the source repository for the RTOF data model tools for generating different outputs from the [core specification][rtof-spec].

+There are a number of different modules involved with parsing and validating the specification, compiling the documentation website and associated outputs, creating sample data and file validators.

+The tools are mostly written in Python, and the [website][rtof-web] is powered by [Jekyll][jekyll] and [GitHub Pages][ghp].

 ## Python Documentation Generators